dnsimple/dnsimple-support/content/articles/cname-record.markdown

 ---
-title: What is a CNAME record?
+title: What's a CNAME record?
 excerpt: CNAME records can be used to alias one name to another.
 categories:
 - DNS